.

 The stable down the road is kind enough to spoil us with a horse and rider.
 They both arrive mid-morning settling in the field.
 The people run over to the field to see the horse and decorate the animal with flowers, silk streams and bells.
 Once they have finished, the rider tells the of the tales and adventures of bravery this fine animal’s ancestors have achieved and their experiences.

 Children and adults are stunned by the size and strength of this creature, by how sweet and soft its coat and nose are, and by the size of its great big teeth.
 “Keep your hand flat,” they are warned.
 Everyone learns, especially the children how to feed the animal.
-They come equipped with apples, carrots and a bail of hay.
+They come equipped with apples, carrots and a bale of hay.

 Once the animal is well fed and the story told, The rider mounts the horse and rides around the grounds.
-Flowers bouncing, silks streaming, and bells jingling.
+Flowers bouncing, silk streamers, and bells jingling.
 Once around the property, stopping occasionally, the horse is taken over to the track and the horsemen rides the creature around in a trot, then a gallop, and then as fast as the animal can run.
 This is done three times.
 Finally, the rider and horse gallop back to the ranch.
 What a delight to see such a marvelous animal in motion.

 The Palio – Dedication to the Virgin Mary